 Paul again points us back to Jesus Christ, who is sitting at the right hand of the throne of God, serving as our High Priest.
 He succeeded because of “the joy that was set before him.”
 He ran the course Himself, and we must look to His example.
 Christ is the Author of our faith because He pioneered the path from mortal flesh to spirit-born Son of God.
-He is the Finisher because it is only by His Holy Spirit power that we can follow that path.
+He is the Finisher because it is only by the power of His Holy Spirit that we can follow that path.

 If you really consider His example, you will take a great deal of correction from that.
 “For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds.
 Ye have not yet resisted unto blood, striving against sin” (verses 3-4).
-Thinking on how hard Christ worked to remain perfect, even while He faced the limitations and struggles of the flesh, should motivate you to do everything you can to purge the sin from your life!
+Thinking on how hard Christ worked to remain perfect, even while He faced the limitations and struggles of the flesh, should motivate you to do everything you can to purge sin from your life!

 You see how Paul is transitioning to this crucial subject of accepting correction from God our Father.
 In some ways, this is among the most valuable advice God’s people could receive in this Laodicean era!